word-dudely/ryanrockers.appspot.com/README.md

 # ryanrockers.appspot.com
 Ryan Rockers' portfolio website

-built with bootstrap and some css
+built with python, bootstrap and some css